maticnetwork/heimdall/server/README.md

 heimdalld start-server
 ```

-The `start-server` command is added into the heimdall binary and takes folowing flags
+The `start-server` command is added into the heimdall binary and takes following flags

 ```bash
       --chain-id string            The chain ID to connect to